4. Kristin Cavallari, Season 13

 1. Sabrina Bryan, Season 5 and Season 15

 This was the big shocker.
-Sabrina & Mark Ballas — who became a couple after the show — were the frontrunners for the first five weeks of the season.
+Sabrina and Mark Ballas — who became a couple after the show — were the frontrunners for the first five weeks of the season.
 They even received a perfect score of 30 on Week 4 for their Paso Doble.
 They got their lowest scores ever on Week 6, a not-too-shabby 25 for their Foxtrot.
 It wasn't the lowest scores of the week; they tied with Cameron Mathison and beat Marie Osmond (23) and Jane Seymour (22).
 So when they were eliminated, it knocked everybody out.
 Carrie Ann said that if another elimination like that happened, she'd quit being a judge for the show.
-Sabrina Bryan & Mark's elimination was rated as the most shocking TV event for 2007.
+Sabrina Bryan and Mark's elimination was rated as the most shocking TV event for 2007.
 The next week, the remaining competitors wore fake tattoos of cheetah paw prints in honor of Sabrina's role in the Cheetah Girls.

 Gina Carbone is a contributing writer at Wetpaint Entertainment.
 Follow her on Twitter @ginacarbone.